-Michigan Rep. Justin Amash quits GOP, says he is ‘frightened’ by party politics
+Rep. Justin Amash announces he is leaving GOP; Trump calls it 'great news'

-Michigan Rep. Justin Amash announced Thursday that he is leaving the Republican Party, saying he is disenchanted and “frightened” by party politics.
-He called on others to join him in rejecting “partisan loyalties and rhetoric.”
+Michigan Rep. Justin Amash announced Thursday that he is leaving the Republican Party, saying he is disenchanted and “frightened” by party politics -- a move that was quickly described as "great news" by President Trump.

 Amash, a libertarian and a critic of President Trump, made the announcement in an op-ed for The Washington Post, in which he said he had once run as a Republican due to the GOP’s belief in limited government, economic freedom and individual liberty.